starandtina/starandtina.github.io/_posts/2014-11-27-portal-frontend-framework-quick-start.md

 http://localhost:3000/services
 {% endhighlight %}

-# Define UI Layout -simple
+# Define A Simple UI Layout

 Let's say that you wanna create one `About` page in order to give one brief introduction for our product.